 Dr. LeComte-Hinely obtained her doctorate from Portland State University in the field of Applied Psychology.
 Her expertise is in the area of Occupational Health Psychology, which aims to keep workers healthy, happy, and productive.
-Dr. LeComte-Hinely has previously conducted research and evaluation in a wide range of fields, including health, well-being, work-life balance, supportive supervision in the workplace, green business, professional network development, gender discrimination, leadership, and informal science education.
+Dr. LeComte-Hinely has been conducting research for 12 years, studying a wide range of topics including health, well-being, work-life balance, supportive supervision in the workplace, green business, professional network development, gender discrimination, leadership, and informal science education.

-Prior to joining HARC, Dr. LeComte-Hinely worked in the research and evaluation field at the Center for Work-Family Stress, Safety, and Health; the Oregon Museum of Science and Industry; and the University of Redlands.
+Prior to joining HARC, Dr. LeComte-Hinely worked in the research and evaluation field at the Center for Work-Family Stress, Safety, and Health; the Oregon Museum of Science and Industry (OMSI); and the University of Redlands.

 Casey Leier, PhD

 Director of Research and Evaluation

-Dr. Cassaundra Leier is a researcher with over nine years of experience in research design and analysis.
+Dr. Cassaundra Leier is a researcher with more than a decade of experience in research design and analysis.
 She holds a master’s degree in industrial/organizational psychology from California State University of San Bernardino and a doctorate in organizational communication from Arizona State University.
 Dr. Leier has conducted research related to individual well-being and workplace practices that foster positivity and creativity.